-

 A court can issue a listening device warrant if there are reasonable grounds for believing an offence has been, is being, is about to be, or is likely to be committed, and use of the device would help an investigation of the offence.

-When considering an application for such a warrant, the court must consider:
+When considering an application for a listening device warrant, an optical surveillance device warrant or a tracking device warrant, the court must consider:

 Emergency authorisations

-There are several reasons a court can issue an emergency authorisation to use a listening device to record phone calls.
+There are several reasons an authorised person can issue an emergency authorisation to use a listening device to record phone calls.
 These include if there are reasonable grounds for believing there is an imminent threat of serious violence to a person or substantial damage to property; or if an indictable drug offence has been, may have been, is being, is about to be, or is likely to be committed, and use of the device is necessary for investigating the offence.

 If a person using a listening device under a warrant or emergency authorisation inadvertently or unexpectedly comes across a conversation, evidence of that conversation, and evidence obtained as a consequence of it, can be presented in a criminal proceeding.